-Ascend Leadership Academy will market to families in Durham county and the surrounding areas.
-We will specifically target the Oak Grove, Bethesda, and Brier Creek areas of Durham.
-Although we will target these specific areas of Durham we will be inclusive and non-discriminatory to ensure a diverse population that reflects the demographic composition of the district in which the school is located.
+Ascend Leadership Academy will market to families in Lee County and the surrounding areas.
+We will specifically target families whose students participated in the Leader in Me program at one of the 4 Lee County elementary schools who offer the program.
+Although we will target these specific families we will be inclusive and non-discriminatory to ensure a diverse population that reflects the demographic composition of the district in which the school is located.
 We will implement the following strategies to attract students who want to be empowered and develop leadership skills for the 21st century:

-Develop a digital presence by creating a website that describes the mission of the school and other pertinent information.
+\Develop a digital presence by creating a website that describes the mission of the school and other pertinent information.
 The website will also give families the opportunity to join a mailing list to receive information about the school as it continues through the charter application process. (www.ascendleadershipacademy.org)

-Develop a Facebook campaign to create interest via social media.
+\Develop a Facebook campaign to create interest via social media.
 This page will provide relevant information about the school and target individuals in the Durham area with middle school aged children.
 Interested applicants will be able to "like" the page and share it with their own network of friends.

 The page will also give families the opportunity to join a mailing list to receive information about the school as it continues through the charter application process.

-Utilize the Nextdoor Social Media application to communicate with families in the targeted communities.
-Currently residents in the Ravenstone, Brightleaf, Brightwood Trails, and Grove Park communities in southeast Durham communicate using Nextdoor.
-ALA will use this form of communication to speak with residents in all of these communities and set up a community meeting where residents can meet the Board of Directors, and the identified Principal.
+\Utilize the Nextdoor Social Media application to communicate with families in the targeted communities.
+ALA will use this form of communication to speak with residents in the various Lee County neighborhoods and set up community meetings where residents can meet the Board of Directors, and the identified Principal.
 At this meeting interested families will take a survey that will identify the educational need for the charter school within their community.

-Utilize the extensive personal networks of the Board of Directors to create a word of mouth campaign within the Durham community.
+\Utilize the extensive personal networks of the Board of Directors to create a word of mouth campaign within Lee County.
 We will create a one-page handout that states the mission of the school, foundations of the educational program, and other distinct features that set ALA apart from other schools.
 Our Board of Directors will distribute this handout to their broad networks to gain interests in the school through a grassroots approach.

-Attend local community meetings and churches to inform the local community about our mission and vision of the school.
-This will contribute to our grassroots campaign and bolster our credibility within the Durham community.
+\Attend local community meetings and churches to inform the local community about our mission and vision of the school.
+This will contribute to our grassroots campaign and bolster our credibility within the Sanford community.